 It goes without saying that husband and wife should respect one another.
 Mutual respect is a foundational element in any healthy marriage.

-That said, the early days of marriage come with a training curve; a sometimes-bumpy season of learning what is right, almost right and plain wrong and how to go about fixing it.
+That said, the early days of marriage come with a training curve; a sometimes-bumpy season of learning what is right, almost right and plain wrong.
+And how to fix it.

 As always, in this post, I am addressing wives in the early years of marriage, all though the same principles apply to older wives.
 And I am not victim-blaming – I hope you’ll see that as we go on.

-Wife, I am pretty sure your husband needs some talking to, and my chat here doesn’t mean he’s acting right.
+Wife, I am pretty sure your husband has some growing to do: my chat here doesn’t mean he’s acting right.

 Consider this post a chat between two friends; wrestling through a testy question, trying to make sure we are dealing with the possible log in our own eye and figuring out how pride plays into our responses and how we can better respond when we feel slighted.

 If you are facing significant disrespect (not slight discourtesy,) read this post My Husband Has No Respect For Me or My Feelings – 6 Things To Do

 Let’s start by looking at two extremes when you feel my husband doesn’t respect me .

 The under-reacting wife